Conro: 2017–present

-On January 31, Conro would release the first of 3 singles that would be included on his 4th EP, "Melodramatic", titled "Every Little Thing".
-In late March, the 2nd single "Tell Me" would release.
-On May 4, 2023, the final single from the EP, titled "Just Like You" would come out and features Canadian rapper Boslen.
-In June, "Melodramatic" would release and included new songs including "Hypnotized", "My Girl" and "Backseat Lovers".
-On November 30, 2023, Conro would release "Wastin Time".
+On January 31, 2023, Conro released the first of 3 singles that would be included on his 4th EP, "Melodramatic", titled "Every Little Thing".
+In late March, the 2nd single "Tell Me" was released.
+On May 4, 2023, the final single from the EP, "Just Like You" came out and features Canadian rapper Boslen.
+In June, "Melodramatic" was released and included new songs including "Hypnotized", "My Girl" and "Backseat Lovers".
+On November 30, 2023, Conro released "Wastin Time".

-Conro would collaborate with Dutch singer Haris Alagic on "Nothin On You", released on April 4, 2024.
-The following month, another collaboration, this time with duo Hollywood Principle with the song "Take Me Away".
+Conro collaborated with Dutch singer Haris Alagic on "Nothin On You", released on April 4, 2024.
+The following month, he collaborated with duo Hollywood Principle on "Take Me Away".
 In June, "Perfect World", a collaboration with American musician and actress Marlhy Murphy released.
 It was written and dedicated to Conro's daughter, Violet, and would serve as the first single on his upcoming EP, Violet Sky.
-"Brighter Days", the 2nd single from the EP, would release on August 8, 2024 and was a collaboration with American DJ Zack Martino.The 3rd and final single, "Somebody With You" would come out on October 3, 2024 and would be followed by the EP's release 2 weeks later on October 17.
-In December 2024, Conro would release a VIP remix of "Therapy".
-He would also be featured on the song "Carry Me Through" off of the Shallou EP '24,summer'.
+"Brighter Days", the 2nd single from the EP, released on August 8, 2024 and was a collaboration with American DJ Zack Martino.
+The 3rd and final single, "Somebody With You" came out on October 3, 2024 and was followed by the EP's release on October 17.
+In December 2024, Conro released a VIP remix of "Therapy".
+He was also featured on "Carry Me Through" from the Shallou EP '24, summer'.

-2025 would see a big stylistic switch for Conro as he would transition from electronic pop to chill house, starting with the release of "by myself", a 2 song EP.
-Along with this, he would also announce a new side project called 'oncor' which is where he planned to release his chill house music.
-In April, he would release "where did you go", a 3 song EP which would continue the 'oncor' project.
-On May 20, 2025, Conro would release the single, "Let Go".
+2025 would see a stylistic switch for Conro as he would transition from electronic pop to chill house, starting with the release of "by myself", a 2 song EP.
+Along with this, he announced a new side project called 'oncor' where he planned to release his chill house music.
+In April, he released "where did you go", a 3 song EP on the 'oncor' project.
+On May 20, 2025, Conro released the single, "Let Go".
 In June 2025, Conro would release a 2 song EP titled "how can i be myself/closer".
-This would be the 3rd EP of the oncor project and would feature vocals from LissA on the first song, "how can i be myself".
+This was the 3rd EP of the oncor project and featured vocals from LissA on, "how can i be myself".